-Within this neighbourhood, the existing street network has largely developed around post Second World War planning policy to segregate industrial / manufacturing uses from surrounding residential neighbourhoods at edge city locations where the private motor car was the preferred mode of transport.
+Within this neighbourhood, the existing street network has largely developed around post Second World War planning policy to segregate industrial/manufacturing uses from surrounding residential neighbourhoods at edge city locations where the private motor car was the preferred mode of transport.

-The movement study for this neighbourhood has identified that 26% of internal neighbourhood movements are on foot.
+The movement study for Naas Road has identified that 26% of internal neighbourhood movements are on foot.
 A particular barrier to pedestrian movement is the lack of pedestrian crossing points within the industrial estates and along the Naas Road and Luas Red line that cut through the middle of the neighbourhood.
 Furthermore, despite the employment function of the area, bus services generally serve main routes and do not penetrate within industrial estates, with consequent low bus usage of only 7% for trips from the neighbourhood to the rest of the County.
-The Neighbourhood map below identifies the existing key public transport and road networks which currently serve this neighbourhood and has informed the nonstatutory City Edge Strategic Framework.
+The map below identifies the existing key public transport and road networks which serve this neighbourhood.

-This neighbourhood is surrounded by the communities of Greenhills, Walkinstown, Park West and Perrystown.
-The wider City Edge area also incorporates parts of Bluebell, Inchicore and Drimnagh within Dublin City's administrative area while being close to several other communities including Crumlin, Ballyfermot and Cherry Orchard .
-There are a number of existing parks close to the neighbourhood including Walkinstown Avenue Park and Landsdowne Valley Parks, which have been incorporated into the City Edge Project boundary.
-Ballymount Park and Tymon Park are located to the west and south of the neighbourhood respectively.
+This area is surrounded by the communities of Bluebell, Walkinstown, and Drimnagh.
+The area is also close to several other communities including Crumlin, Inchicore, Fox and Geese, Ballyfermot and Parkwest.
+There are a number of existing parks close to the Masterplan area including Walkinstown Avenue Park, Ballymount Park and Tymon Park.

-A primary aim of this Development Plan is to promote the provision of a high-quality public realm identifying the need for the enhancement of existing and provision of new additional civic and public spaces and parks, through a hierarchy of spaces (See Chapter 8 section 8.7.1).
-The Development Plan also aims to maximise the potential to provide for a connected network of natural green spaces identified within the Green Infrastructure Network (Chapter 4 and Appendix 4) of this plan.
+A primary aim of this plan is to promote the provision of a high-quality public realm identifying the need for the enhancement of existing and provision of new additional civic and public spaces and parks, through a hierarchy of spaces (See Chapter 8 section 8.7.1).
+The Development Plan also aims to maximise the potential to provide for a connected network of natural green spaces identified within the Green Infrastructure Network (Chapter 4) of this plan.

-This Development Plan will continue to facilitate a coordinated approach and vision to any future sustainable development of the City Edge Strategic Framework area in partnership with Dublin City Council and will support consultation with all relevant stakeholders including the local community, to ensure that the needs of the existing and new community will be met, and the provision of necessary community and physical infrastructure is delivered in tandem with any new development.
+This Development Plan will facilitate a coordinated approach and vision to any future sustainable development of the Naas Road Masterplan area in consultation with Dublin City Council and all relevant stakeholders including the local community, to ensure that the needs of the existing and new community will be met, and the provision of necessary community and physical infrastructure is delivered in tandem with any new development.